Selling in a new world: Growing revenue streams with remote selling

 We have built a checklist of the things you need to look out for while choosing your outsourcing partner.
 Check it out here.

-Your outsourcing partner should acquire all related information and specific knowledge about the product or service that they intend to selling.
+Your outsourcing partner should acquire all related information and specific knowledge about the product or service that they intend to sell.
 There should be an information powerhouse and agents must have the skills to effectively answer any question or concern addressed by the customers.
 Spend time training agents to thoroughly understand the product or service and to feel competent selling it.

 Ensure that your team is well prepared with call center software that displays the entire history of the customer when a call is placed or received.